iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Fenchel Rockafellar Duality.md

 \end{aligned}
 $$

 and this derivation shows that the dual variable $y$ for the dualization of $g(Ax)$ is strictly negative of the dual variable in the end of the Fenchel Rockefellar Transform.
+For simplicity, we have the option to write the dual problem in triplet form that are easier to manipulate for things:

+**Theorem: The Weak Duality**
+>

 ---
 ### **Examples**